 - Leg massages

-- Hot baths or heating pads or ice packs applied to the legs
+- Heating pads or ice packs on your legs

-- Dopaminergic drugs, which act on the neurotransmitter dopamine in the brain.
-Mirapex, Neupro, and Requip are FDA approved for treatment of moderate to severe RLS.
-Others, such as levodopa, may also be prescribed.
+- Dopaminergic drugs, which act on the neurotransmitter dopamine in your brain.
+The FDA has approved pramipexole (Mirapex), ropinirole (Requip), and rotigotine (Neupro) for moderate to severe RLS.

-- Benzodiazepines, a class of sedative medications, may be used to help with sleep, but they can cause daytime drowsiness.
+- Benzodiazepines, a type of sedative, may help with sleep, but they can cause daytime drowsiness.

 - Anticonvulsant or antiseizure drugs, such as carbamazepine (Tegretol), gabapentin (Neurontin), gabapentin enacarbil (Horizant), and pregabalin (Lyrica)

 Restless Legs Syndrome Prognosis

 Restless legs syndrome is a lifelong condition that might get worse with age.
 But some people go into remission and don’t have symptoms for days to years.